-Some recent educational resources have aimed to resolve difficulties of teaching history and social sciences to children with non-religious content.
+Some educational resources have aimed to resolve difficulties of teaching history and social sciences to children with non-religious content.
 Research in the age-old, universal subject of the Spring Equinox has certainly revealed that the origins of Easter celebrations were not always linked to Jesus, but bore some aspects of the Passion story.
 Ancient art and building like Egypt's Great Sphinx, the mural at Angkor Wat, Cambodia, or the Tikal Temple I, Guatemala offer interesting alternate substitutes for teaching about Easter with timeless, non-religious themes.
 All of these cultures celebrated the Sun's passing over the Earth's equator, which is the Northern Hemisphere's "vernal equinox."

 Scientists and historians say Easter signified the Spring Equinox, or gods of fertility and mystery.
 Who were those gods?
 What did they represent?
 Whatever the facts, such gods hold amazing ties to today's Easter in Western culture through ritual and symbol.